vrtmrz/obsidian-livesync/updates.md

 #### Minors
 - 0.18.1
   - Fixed:
     - Some messages are fixed (Typo)
     - File type detection now works fine!
+- 0.18.2
+  - Improved:
+    - The setting pane has been refined.
+    - We can enable `hidden files sync` with several initial behaviours; `Merge`, `Fetch` remote, and `Overwrite` remote.
+    - No longer `Touch hidden files`.

 ### 0.17.0
 - 0.17.0 has no surfaced changes but the design of saving chunks has been changed.
 They have compatibility but changing files after upgrading makes different chunks than before 0.16.x.